rust-lang/unsafe-code-guidelines/wip/stacked-borrows.md

 We define the notion of "reborrowing", which will be used below to define the semantics of `Retag`.
-Reborrowing takes a (typed) place, whether to push a barrier, and the new borrow that this place is to be reborrowed for. we determine the extent of memory that this place covers using `size_of_val` and then we perform the following actions on every location covered by the place:
+Reborrowing takes a (typed) place, whether to push a barrier, and the new borrow that this place is to be reborrowed for.
+We determine the extent of memory that this place covers using `size_of_val` and then we perform the following actions on every location covered by the place:

 1. Perform the checks that would also happen on a dereference.
    Remember the position of the item matching the tag in the stack.